 At 13:00 Central time on Monday, April 19, the coast guard, the National Transportation Safety Board (NTSB), and Seacor Marine are set to provide media updates on the ongoing effort to locate the liftboat’s nine other crew across an area of over 3,700 square kilometres.

 Only six of Seacor Power‘s crew survived the incident unharmed.
-They were rescued by the crews of the coast guard cutter Glenn Harris, a coast guard response boat–medium, and Good Samaritan vessels within minutes of the liftboat’s capsizing.
+They were rescued by the crews of the coast guard cutter Glen Harris, a coast guard response boat–medium, and Good Samaritan vessels within minutes of the liftboat’s capsizing.

 One unresponsive crewmember was found in the water in the early afternoon of Thursday.